Skip to main content

 Via the CLI

-# Create a warm pool for a project and environment class
+# Create a warm pool with scaling bounds

 --environment-class-id <class-id> \